Kaggish/Snake/README.md

 ////////////

 Fix randomized position of the apple:
-It can spawn on the snake and only spawns on the left side of the screen
+It can spawn on the snake
 ////////////

 Add UI: